 We drove through Pictou and past the ferry to PEI and on to Caribou Munroes Provincial Park.

 Comments: A beautiful campground and a perfect site with great views out to the sea and Pictou Island.
 We were minutes from the beach where we could walk for a few kilometers on the spit to and around Munroes Island.
 We didn’t stay long enough at this campground.

 The loop we stayed in is wide open with sweeping ocean views and lots of open grass areas.
 It was beautiful.

 One day we drove to Truro, about an hour drive, to a suburb named Debert that was a Canadian Forces Station (CFS) to tour the bunker and the military museum.
 Debert CFS was an airfield and army training center and was also used during the Cold War as a communications facility.
-It had a bunker (AKA Diefenbunker – named after Prime Minister Diefenfunker who commissioned them) to house regional emergency government headquarters in times of crisis.
+It had a bunker (AKA Diefenbunker – named after Prime Minister Diefenfunker who commissioned them) to house regional emergency government headquarters in times of crises.

 We stopped at Masstown Market for lunch (fish and chips).
 The market is known for its grocery store, fish market, produce, eating area, and souvenir shop.

 We spent some time touring around the small quaint town of Pictou and having dinner with our niece and nephew.
 A beautiful place and only about 10 minutes from the campground.